 - Moderate to Severe pain in the lower back and buttocks

 - Lumbar Radiculopathy (Sciatica).
 The symptoms from a nerve compressed because of lumbar stenosis (pinched nerve) include pain, burning, numbness, or tingling from the lower back into the buttocks, thighs, legs and feet.

-- Weakness may result in the muscles of the leg and feet if there is significant pressure on the nerves
+- Weakness may result in the muscles of the leg and/or ankles if there is significant pressure on the nerves

-- Pain is typically brought on my walking and relieved by sitting.
+- Pain is typically brought on by walking and relieved by sitting

 Symptoms of Cervical Spinal Stenosis (Spinal Stenosis in the neck area):

 - Muscle Spasm in the neck and shoulder

 - Moderate to Severe pain in the neck and around the shoulder blades (scapula)

 - Cervical Radiculopathy.
 The symptoms from a nerve compressed because of lumbar stenosis (pinched nerve) include pain, burning, numbness, or tingling from the neck into the shoulders, arms, forearms, and hands.